George Soros – “The Gravedigger of the Left”*

 Wednesday, April 26th, 2017 @ 9:26PM

-George Soros, his global Open Society Foundations and the hundreds of other organizations also funded by him are noisily and sometimes violently demonstrating against policies and governments who fail to accede to his agenda.
-There are lawsuits and Congressional investigations into his activities in the United States.
-In Hungary, the government is passing new laws to curtail his foundations and his Central European University’s operations.
-To balance Soros’s version of what’s taking place in Hungary, read excerpts* from an article written by Dr. Mária Schmidt, the director general of the House of Terror Museum, and the XXI Century Institute, in Budapest:
+George Soros’s global Open Society Foundations and the hundreds of other organizations also funded by him are noisily and sometimes violently demonstrating against policies and governments who fail to accede to his agenda.
+Lawsuits against his foundations’ activities were filed and legislatutres in the United States and elsewhere conucted investigations into his organizations’ activities.
+The Hungarian government passed laws to curtail his foundations’ and his Central European University’s operations.
+To balance Soros’s widely distributed version of what’s taking place in Hungary, read excerpts* from a recent article by Dr. Mária Schmidt, the director general of the House of Terror Museum, and the XXI Century Institute, in Budapest:

 It was during Péter Boross’ tenure as prime minister that George Soros made an attempt at a bargain buy-off of OTP, Hungary’s largest retail bank.
 His plans were foiled first by Boross and then by Gyula Horn, his Socialist successor.
 For when the new government took over, Soros made another bid at getting hold of OTP at a spectacularly low price, and this time he was strongly supported by SZDSZ, which was part of the government coalition.
 Prime Minister Gyula Horn didn’t let him have his way.